So you’re planning an event...have you thought ahead to prevent common event production pitfalls?

 - Equipment.
 There are a bunch of things you use as essentials that can either fail or be forgotten.
 Keep a master list of equipment and have back-ups for key items.

 - Catering can’t deliver.
 It happens sometimes!
-What will you do to ensure everyone still gets fed and watered?
+What will you do to ensure everyone has enough to eat and drink?

-Having contingencies in place is about good risk management practices for your event.
-You hope that by planning ahead, any issues can be well-managed and minimize guest disruption.
+Having contingencies in place is about good event planning and management best practice.
+Issues can be well-managed and minimize guest disruption by planning ahead.

-This is especially a pitfall that can occur with larger events.
-For example, have you ever been to an event with long, jammed lines of people waiting to get in?
-This can be a sign that the event organizers haven’t planned for registering such a large crowd at once.
+This is especially an event production pitfall that can occur with larger events.
+Have you ever been to an event with long, jammed lines of people waiting to get in?
+This can be a sign that the event planners haven’t planned for registering such a large crowd at once.

-This tends to be a bad start for any event attendee and can taint their entire experience.
+This can be a bad start for any event attendee and can taint their entire experience.
 Be prepared for your event size with enough team members to staff registration and an appropriate electronic check-in system.
-Some of the worst examples you see involve people with spreadsheets or pen and paper.
 A digital system can significantly speed up the process.

 If you’ve underestimated the needs of the size of your crowd, you may not have thought of things like how you’re going to efficiently get them in and out of the event.
-You might also underestimate how you’re going to cater for enough food, drinks, toilets and trash cans, not to mention any supplies such as handouts that you might need.
+You might also underestimate food, drinks, bathrooms and trash cans, not to mention any supplies such as handouts that you might need.
 Make a list of all of these things so that you leave nothing out in your estimates for resources.

-If yours is an event where people will be traveling, accommodations should come into the venue consideration.
-Will there be enough rooms available in local hotels to accommodate attendees?
+Traveling can also put a strain on resources.
+Event planners need to have a clear understanding of the local environment and accommodations.
+Will there be enough rooms available in local hotels for attendees?
 Are there any other big events going on at the same time which will also require local accommodation resources?
-If you’re booking an event in New Orleans during Mardi Gras, your guests may have a difficult time finding somewhere to stay, for example.
+If you’re booking an event in New Orleans during Mardi Gras, your guests may have a difficult time finding somewhere to stay.
+Consider incorporating a room block into the event planning and management.

-It takes a certain set of skills to run an event well.
+It takes a certain set of skills to produce a great event.
 In practice, within many companies someone decides that an event would be a good idea, then they flick the planning over to sales or marketing.
 This may be fine if there are people with event management experience, if not, it can be a recipe for disaster.

-An experienced event manager tends to be worth their weight in gold.
-They understand the many components that go into a successful event and they’re familiar with the pitfalls they need to plan for.
+An experienced event planner tends to be worth their weight in gold.
+They understand the many components that go into successful event production and they’re familiar with the pitfalls they need to plan for.
 Finding or hiring one is a good way to avoid a disaster!

-As the planning process progresses, there will almost always be changes made to the scope or overall plans.
-A mistake that companies make is not keeping up with these changes and finding themselves short of resources or over budget.
+As the event planning progresses, there will almost always be changes made to the scope or overall plans.
+An easy mistake is not keeping up with these changes and ending up short on resources or over budget.

-This can especially be an issue where there are multiple people involved in the planning and organization.
+This can be an issue where there are multiple people involved in the event planning and management.
 There can be all sorts of tasks that are contingent on one another, and just a small change can make a big difference.
 If there isn’t an easy flow of communication, changes get missed.

-A solution to this is to use a centralized planning system to monitor the entire event planning process.
+A solution to this is to use a centralized event planning system to monitor the entire event production process.
 For example, there are specific software options set up for event management, or some companies choose to use their preferred project management software and treat the event as another project.

 The point is that you should be able to track and view changes.
 The aim is to have no surprises!